rougier/python-opengl/05-cube.rst

 stick to the [0,1] range).
 Since we are displaying a cube, we'll use one texture per side and the texture coordinates are quite easy to define: [0,0], [0,1], [1,0] and [1,1].
-Of course, we have to take care of assigning the right texture coordinates to the right vertex or you texture will be messed up.
+Of course, we have to take care of assigning the right texture coordinates to the right vertex or the texture will be messed up.

-Furthemore, we'll need some extra work because we cannot share anymore our vertices between faces since they won't share their texture coordinates.
+Furthemore, we'll need some extra work because we cannot share our vertices between faces anymore since they won't share their texture coordinates.
 We thus need to have a set of 24 vertices (6 faces × 4 vertices).
-We'll use the dedicated function below that will take care of generating the right texture coordinates.
+We'll use the dedicated function below that will take care of generating the right texture
+coordinates:

 ----